Fundamental Limits of Non-Hermitian Sensing from Quantum Fisher Information: Introduction

 Note that $\partial_\parameter\Smatrix\ket{\incoming}$ quantifies how the outgoing state changes with the parameter $\parameter$ and the factor $1/(\hbar \omega)$ translates the energy flux to photon flux as relevant for the Poissonian noise statistics in the coherent light beams assumed here.
 In these units, the QFI defined in Eq.~(\ref{eq:FIdef}) can be considered as a QFI per unit time~\cite{HRR24}.

-The aim of this paper is to use the approach of Bouchet \emph{et al.} as an easy-to-use scattering formalism for studying the fundamental limits of non-Hermitian sensing.
-We derive an upper bound for the QFI in the presence of both degenerate and nondegenerate modes.
+The aim of this paper is to use the approach of Bouchet \emph{et al.} as an easy-to-use scattering formalism for studying intrinsic QFI bounds and scaling relations in non-Hermitian sensing.
+To do so, we derive upper bounds for the QFI, which correspond to lower bounds on the achievable estimation uncertainty through the quantum Cramér–Rao relation~(\ref{eq:CramerRao}) in the presence of both degenerate and nondegenerate modes.
 We demonstrate that in a system at an EP, its spectral response strength determines the QFI, whereas for a DP and for an isolated mode the corresponding Petermann factor is of relevance.
-Beyond addressing whether exceptional points can enhance quantum-limited sensing, the central aim of this work is to identify the minimal physical ingredients that control the extraction of Fisher information in non-Hermitian scattering systems, and to clarify how these ingredients reconcile the seemingly contradictory conclusions reported in the recent literature.
+Beyond addressing whether EPs can enhance quantum-limited sensing, the central aim of this work is to identify the minimal physical ingredients that control the extraction of Fisher information in non-Hermitian scattering systems, and to clarify how these ingredients reconcile the seemingly contradictory conclusions reported in the recent literature.
+Our analysis focuses on the intrinsic QFI associated with coherent scattering measurements under shot-noise-limited conditions, without incorporating additional technical noise sources beyond those inherent to the scattering process itself.
+In this sense, our aim is not to provide a complete description of experimentally achievable sensor performance under arbitrary noise conditions, but rather to identify the intrinsic mechanisms governing the QFI in non-Hermitian scattering systems.

 The outline of the paper is as follows.
 In Sect.~\ref{sec:preliminaries} the basics on Green's functions for non-Hermitian systems, the spectral response strength of EPs, and the scattering approach to the QFI are introduced.
 Our theory is developed in Sect.~\ref{sec:FIDPEP}.
 Section~\ref{sec:examples} provides some waveguide-microring systems as illustrative examples.
 The important issue of internal losses is discussed in Sect.~\ref{sec:losses}.
 Finally, a summary and outlook is given in Sect.~\ref{sec:conclusion}.